real2two/scuffed_rooms/README.md

     // The maximum players allowed in a room.
     maxPlayers: 10, // default: 100

+    // Quick join. (when joining the websocket, the "room id" must be set to "q")
+    quickJoin: {
+        enabled: true, // default: false (won't work if the maximum rooms is 1.)
+        publicByDefault: true // default: true (won't do anything if quickJoin is disabled.)
+    },

     // The template becomes set to ws.data.
     template: {
         hello: "world"